 Content that Sounds Like a Story

-A piece of content doesn’t have to be a story to sound like one.
-Instead, you can manipulate context so that it mimics the qualities of a narrative.
-This requires two ingredients:
+Content doesn’t have to be a story to sound like one.
+You can influence context so that it mimics the qualities of a narrative.
+This requires two things:

 - Make your audience use their senses: No matter the format, you can engage all senses.
 You can elicit responses that dial into seeing, hearing, touching, tasting, and smelling, whether using visuals or words.

 - Make your audience feel: Leverage the senses to help your audience visualize the content.
 In doing so, emotional connections can grow.